Learn about inflation, deflation and hyperinflation, and the best inflation hedges to protect your wealth.

 Inflation-Indexed Bonds as Inflation Hedges

 Unfortunately, the surety that the bond will keep pace with inflation also means the real rate on these bonds is low.
-As of the end of February 2020, the real yield on 10-Year TIPS was -0.2%.
-A negative real yield for TIPs means the bonds could lag behind inflation by the real yield amount; in this case by 0.2%.
+In May 2022, the real yield on 5-Year TIPS was -0.4%.
+A negative real yield for TIPS means the bonds could lag behind inflation by the real yield amount; in this case by 1.0%.

 To learn more about inflation-indexed bonds, check out A Complete Guide to Investing in TIP and Series I Savings Bonds.

 Stocks as Inflation Hedges